Friday, 24 March 2023

 Hello everyone!

-Today during our "How Many Days" song we realised that the children have been in school for 50 days!
+This week, we have reached the milestone of 50 days in school!
 It has been a very busy 50 days and we are very proud of all of the children in Pearl and Quartz and how much they have learnt in this short amount of time.

 Upcoming Events